yesimviolet/violets-Space-Marine-1-mod-tools/README.md

 ## sm1 dcm import export

 Which is a blender importer and exporter for sm1 DCM models That also includes a custom shader created by me and it also will auto import the textures set up the shader automatically as well

+## smoppc.exe and .bat by santos

+Place in the root of your Space Marine One folder and double click the bat file to extract all files to your preview folder

 ## pbr_to_spc